kristinbaumann/personal-website/_posts/2016-10-23-you-studied-what-computational-visualistics.md

 <span class="dotSeparator">.&#12288;.&#12288;.</span>

 *How did you find your field of work?
-What made you study your subject?
-Post a comment below or share this article.*
+What made you study your subject?*